 - The Adventures of Sonic the Hedgehog: Captain Rescue took offense at being called an "oldtimer" by Sonic in the episode "Over the Hill Hero", retorting that he had been saving Mobius from bad guys since Sonic was a "hedgehoglet".

 - In one episode of Cow and Chicken, a new school bully starts picking on the kids that the previous bully picked on.
-The after the new bully twists the noses of two kids, the original bully tells him:
+After the new bully twists the noses of two kids, the original bully tells him: